About the Association for Behavior Analysis International Accreditation Board

 Erick M. Dubuque, Accreditation Administrator

-Erick Dubuque is an assistant professor of pediatrics and special education at the University of Louisville, in addition to serving as the BAAB accreditation administrator.
+Erick Dubuque is an assistant professor of pediatrics and special education at the University of Louisville, in addition to serving as the ABAI Accreditation Board Accreditation Administrator.
 Prior to his work at the University of Louisville, Dr. Dubuque was an assistant professor and program director for Spalding University’s MS in applied behavior analysis program.
 He is a former Peace Corps Volunteer (Kenya) and is the president-elect of the Kentucky Association for Behavior Analysis.
 As an active member of the behavior analytic community, Dr. Dubuque has served as student representative on ABAI's Executive Council and as a member of its Education Board.
 He is the past academic coordinator for the Jordan University of Science and Technology Master’s Degree Program in Applied Behavior Health Analysis.
 Dr. Dubuque’s scholarly interests include philosophical, experimental, applied, and professional domains in behavioral science.
 A general theme across all of his interests is the understanding of technology and complex human behaviors, especially as they relate to education and social justice.
 Dr. Dubuque is a Board Certified Behavior Analyst-Doctoral and a Licensed Behavior Analyst in the Commonwealth of Kentucky.